FredMbugua/FredMbugua/README.md

 ## Hi there :wave: :grin:
-#### I'm a technology enthusiast who's into Software development and Computer Networking
+#### I'm a tech enthusiast who's into Software development and Computer Networking
 #### ALX Software Engineering Student
 #### Bachelor of Business and Information Technology Graduate